 Now, the European Commission is considering requiring all import pipelines entering EU territory to abide by the bloc’s regulatory rules.
 That would pose a serious challenge to the pipeline project, which is far from compliance with these regulations.

-The pipeline’s increasingly uncertain future would be a win for its opponents — including European Council President Donald Tusk, who believes Nord Stream II is not in the EU’s interests.
-Last year, then U.S. Vice President Joe Biden also termed Nord Stream II a “bad deal” for Europe.
+The pipeline’s increasingly uncertain future would be a win for its opponents — including European Council President Donald Tusk, who believes Nord Stream 2 is not in the EU’s interests.
+Last year, then U.S. Vice President Joe Biden also termed Nord Stream 2 a “bad deal” for Europe.

-Hromadske spoke with Christian Egenhofer, a Senior Fellow at the Center for European Policy Studies, about the issues at play over Nord Stream II.
+Hromadske spoke with Christian Egenhofer, a Senior Fellow at the Center for European Policy Studies, about the issues at play over Nord Stream 2.